Disentangled Latent Dynamics Manifold Fusion for Solving Parameterized PDEs: Introduction

-In this work, we aim to bridge the conceptual gap between parameterized solution manifolds and intrinsic latent dynamics.
-To this end, we introduce Disentangled Latent Dynamics Manifold Fusion (DLDMF), a versatile physics-informed framework uniquely capable of generalizing across varying PDE coefficients while rigorously extrapolating beyond the training time horizon.
-The key to the success of DLDMF lies in its disentangled architecture and dynamic manifold fusion mechanism, which fundamentally distinguish it from existing paradigms (as illustrated in Fig.~\ref{fig:framework}).
-Standard PINNs (Fig.~\ref{fig:framework}a) process time and parameters essentially as static coordinates.
-Methods like MAD (Fig.~\ref{fig:framework}b) obtain latent codes via test-time auto-decoding, whereas continuous-time models like PIDO (Fig.~\ref{fig:framework}c) rely on auto-decoding initial observations to unroll latent trajectories.
-In stark contrast, DLDMF (Fig.~\ref{fig:framework}d) explicitly disentangles spatial coordinates, temporal dynamics, and PDE parameters through dedicated feed-forward encoders, thereby completely bypassing the computational bottleneck associated with iterative auto-decoding.
-Specifically, DLDMF utilizes feed-forward mappings to generate spatial embeddings ($h_x$), parameter embeddings ($h_\mu$), and an initial temporal latent state ($z_0$).
-Modulated by a parameter-conditioned Neural ODE~\cite{chen2018neural}, this temporal state continuously evolves into $z_t$, intrinsically supporting long-term temporal extrapolation.
-Ultimately, a shared fusion mechanism harmoniously integrates $h_x$, $z_t$, and $h_\mu$ prior to decoding.
-This synergistic integration yields physically consistent spatiotemporal solutions while structurally decoupling parameter-induced stiffness from dynamic temporal progression.
+The present study considers a fully amortized alternative to parameterized latent models that require instance-wise latent refinement.
+We introduce \textbf{D}isentangled \textbf{L}atent \textbf{D}ynamics \textbf{M}anifold \textbf{F}usion (\textbf{DLDMF}), a physics-informed latent time-integration surrogate designed for parameter generalization and finite-horizon temporal extrapolation.
+The key strategy of DLDMF is to disentangle parameter encoding, spatial representation, and latent temporal evolution before solution reconstruction, as illustrated in Figure~\ref{fig:framework}.
+In the present work, manifold fusion denotes the representation-level combination of these channels.
+Physical constraints enter through the training objective.
+Standard PINNs (Figure~\ref{fig:framework}a) process time and parameters essentially as static coordinates.
+Methods like MAD (Figure~\ref{fig:framework}b) obtain latent codes via test-time auto-decoding, whereas continuous-time models like PIDO (Figure~\ref{fig:framework}c) rely on auto-decoding initial observations to unroll latent trajectories.
+DLDMF (Figure~\ref{fig:framework}d) explicitly disentangles spatial coordinates, temporal dynamics, and PDE parameters through dedicated feed-forward encoders, thereby avoiding the iterative latent inference required by auto-decoding pipelines.
+Specifically, feed-forward maps generate a spatial embedding $\pmb{h}_x$, a parameter embedding $\pmb{h}_\mu$, and an initial temporal state $\pmb{z}_0$.
+The same parameter embedding conditions the Neural ODE vector field~\cite{chen2018neural}, whose integration produces $\pmb{z}_t$ at requested times.
+A shared decoder combines $\pmb{h}_x$, $\pmb{z}_t$, and $\pmb{h}_\mu$ to reconstruct the solution.
+This interface separates the three channels while allowing nonlinear interactions during reconstruction.